ishusterman/hotline/README.md

 - **Date & Time**: When the inquiry was made.
 - **Status**: The current status of the inquiry (e.g., pending, resolved, escalated).
 - **Priority**: The urgency level of the inquiry (e.g., low, medium, high).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. category of the inquiry (e.g., technical support, billing, general).
 - **Date & Time**: When the inquiry was made.
 - **Status**: The current status of the inquiry (e.g., pending, resolved, escalated).
 - **Priority**: The urgency level of the inquiry (e.g., low, medium, high).